antwang0604/mantis_factory/README.md

 1. Launch the program by entering the command `./RunMantisFactory`
 2. Wait for the program to completely launch and you will be greeted with the main menu.
 3. There are 4 different operations you can choose.
 Select the desired operation you would like to perform.
-You can reference the section **Selection Modes** below to understand more about each function.
+You can reference the section **Selection Modes** to understand more about each function.
 4. Continue step 3 until you are complete.
 Enter -1 to exit the program.

 EXAMPLE: